Connect to data sources

 Choose data to import

 After connecting, the first window that you'll see is the Navigator.
 The Navigator window displays the tables or entities of your data source, and selecting a table or entity gives you a preview of its contents.
-You can then import your selected tables or entities immediately, or you can select Edit to transform and clean your data before importing.
+You can then import your selected tables or entities immediately by selecting Load, or you can select Transform Data to transform and clean your data before importing.

 After you've selected the tables that you'd like to bring into Power BI Desktop, select the Load button.
 You might want to make changes to those tables before you load them.
 For example, if you only want a subset of customers or a specific country or region, select the Edit button and filter data before loading.